How to Create a Personal Development Reading List

 - How to Win Friends and Influence People by Dale Carnegie

-- Audiobooks for commutes or chores
+- Audiobooks for learning during commutes or chores

 - E-books for reading on the go

-- Summaries (like Blinkist) for quick overviews
+- Summaries or book notes (like Blinkist) for quick overviews

-Step 4: Keep It Balanced and Relevant
+Step 4: Keep Your Reading List Balanced and Relevant

-- Deep, long-form reads
+- In-depth, long-form reads

-- Quick, motivational books
+- Short, motivational books

 - Case studies and real-life stories

-- Interactive workbooks or journals
+- Interactive workbooks or guided journals

-Step 5: Use Reviews and Recommendations Wisely
+Step 5: Use Reviews and Recommendations to Curate Your List Wisely

-- BookTok (for quick takes and trends)
+- BookTok for quick insights and trends

-Step 6: Set Realistic Reading Goals
+Step 6: Set Realistic Personal Development Reading Goals

-- Set monthly or weekly reading targets
+- Set weekly or monthly reading targets

-- Use reading apps to track your progress
+- Use apps to track your progress

-- Join online book groups or reading challenges
+- Join online book clubs or challenges

-Step 7: Review and Adjust Regularly
+Step 7: Review and Adjust Your Reading List Regularly

 Sample Personal Development Reading List for Beginners